 Importantly, avoiding the phrase “thank you” did not influence the rate of impasse.
 This finding suggests that the harmful effect of expressing gratitude on performance is driven by a higher willingness to take advantage of a grateful counterpart rather than a decreased willingness to interact with a counterpart who omits a thank you.
 In addition, these findings were not just about the words thank you or even about negotiation behavior.
 Negotiators were also more willing to take advantage of grateful counterparts after reading an online profile in which the counterpart described himself as a “grateful person” who is “thankful for all the people in my life.”

-In our study, hearing the words thank you caused negotiators to make inferences and predictions about their counterpart that in turn influenced their decisions.
+In our study, hearing the words thank you caused negotiators to make inferences and predictions about their counterpart that in turn influenced their decisions regarding making concessions in negotiations.
 Although grateful people are typically associated with traits that are considered to be desirable (such as friendliness) and elicit positive responses in social interactions (such as liking), expressing gratitude can be detrimental in certain types of negotiation.
 Why?
 Because negotiation is an interpersonal interaction that people often view as competitive.

 Thus, whereas expressing gratitude may be a winning strategy in most social settings, saying thank you can lead to poorer performance and satisfaction in single-issue negotiations.
 Our findings are consistent with research by University of Amsterdam professor Gerben Van Kleef and his colleagues that suggests the inferences people make about others’ emotional expressions depend on whether the situation encourages cooperation or competition.